1. Dollar Curl Club

 7. Me & The Bees Lemonade

 13-year-old Mikaila Ulmer has set out to change the world.
 Ulmer began researching bees after getting stung by a bee twice.
-This sparked her never ending interest in wanting to save them.
-Ulmer’s family has a recipe for flaxseed lemonade so she had the wonderful idea of making the lemonade and sweetening it with locally sourced honey.
+This sparked her

 Ulmer’s business took off and went to places even her parents did not expect it to go.
 Her creation has been featured on Shark Tank and is sold at Whole Foods in 20 different states.
 She had the honor of visiting the White House in 2015 and being introduced to President Barack Obama.
-Ulmer’s lemonade was served to several other guests including the president.
+Ulmer’s lemonade was served to several other guests including the president